Stochastic Generalized Porous Media Equations over $\sigma$-finite Measure Spaces with Non-Continuous Diffusivity Function: Introduction

-The present work was also strongly motivated by papers \cite{BRR} and \cite{RRW}.
-In \cite{BRR} existence and uniqueness of solutions for \eref{eq:1.2} with linear multiplicative noise was proved for multivalued $\Psi$ with $E:=\mathcal{O}=\Bbb{R}^d$, $d\geq3$, and one of our aims is to generalize this result to equation \eref{eq:1}.
-In \cite{RRW}, by constructing a suitable Gelfand triple with $\mathscr{F}_e^*$ as the piv\^ot space and using the variational framework (\cite{PR, LR}), the first named author of the present paper and his collaborators prove existence and uniqueness for the following stochastic generalized porous media equation in the state space $\mathscr{F}^*_e$:
+The present work was also motivated by papers \cite{BRR}, \cite{RRW} and \cite{RWX}.
+In \cite{BRR} existence and uniqueness of solutions for \eqref{eq:1.2} with linear multiplicative noise was proved for multivalued $\Psi$ with $E:=\mathcal{O}=\Bbb{R}^d$, $d\geq3$, and one of our aims here is to generalize this result to equation \eqref{eq:1} on general measure spaces and include more examples of $L$, where e.g. it is the generator of a transient Dirichlet form not only on $\Bbb{R}^d$, but also on e.g. a manifold or a fractal (cf. Examples \ref{example for local E}-\ref{nonlocal E} in Section \ref{Applications}).
+In \cite{RRW}, by constructing a suitable Gelfand triple with $\mathscr{F}_e^*$ as the piv\^ot space and using the variational framework (\cite{PR, LR}), the first named author of the present paper and his collaborators proved existence and uniqueness for the following stochastic generalized porous media equation in the state space $\mathscr{F}^*_e$: